UncommonConcept/learn-frontend-in-48-hours/README.md

-# Bringing React-Router into the Reddit application
+# Implement Redux in the Reddit app

-In the previous exercises we saw how to install, configure, and use React Router v4.
-In this exercise, we will use that knowledge to implement the router in our Reddit project.
+In the previous exercises we saw how to install, configure, and use `Redux`, `Jumpstate`, and `react-redux`.
+We walked through enough examples that we are now ready to begin integrating this into our app.

-By now, you should recognize the conventions being used by React Router v4 as being very similar to routing in Express.
-Each component defines what they render for their own route, as well as defining the first-level routes immediately below them.

-Without laboring the details, complete the following exercises in class:

-* Create the Root component to house the entire Routed application
-* Adjust the App component to define the application's routes.
-We will probably only have 3 routes:
-    * Homepage
-    * Subreddit
-    * Post
-* Adjust the App component to define what it renders for the home route - this should be the Reddit homepage
-* Implement the subpages
+We need to be able to do the following with Redux and Jumpstate:

+1. Trigger the API requests that will allow us to download data from our Reddit API.
+2. Store the results of those requests into our store
+3. Provide the data to our React components to display data
+4. When the data changes (for example we navigate to a different page), the displayed data should change too

+We will work on this the rest of the afternoon together.